 What would Red Wing do if you purchase their costly boots?
 You’ll get the leather cleaned and conditioned for free which is huge, right?
 And the laces… these are good and always on the house.
 Get a pair of free laces whenever you go by an outlet- just in case your old laces are worn out or looking dull.

 There’s a sweet part though, Red Wing authority is so helpful in case of failures.
-They replace the boots after a longer period of time which is rare.
+They replace the boots after a more extended period of time which is rare.

 People always like to say: “I have purchased many brands of work boots, and I always go back to Red Wing.”